jdurbin/grapnel/README.md

 ## Installation

-Installation is in three parts:  install required software, clone and build grapnel from github, set environment variables.

 # Dependencies

 The only dependencies for Grapnel are a newish version of Java (1.7 or later), a newish version of [Apache Ant](http://ant.apache.org/) (1.7 or later) and a newish version of [Apache Groovy](http://groovy-lang.org) (2.0 or later).
 You can install these on your own machine wherever you like, just make sure all three are in your path.